 - Eating hot dogs, bacon, and other processed meats on a regular basis

 - Being overweight or obese

-- Consuming two or more daily alcoholic drinks (30 grams of alcohol), such as wine or beer
+- Consuming two or more daily alcoholic drinks (30 grams of alcohol) daily, such as wine or beer

 In addition, the report states that people who are more physically active (at least 30 minutes of physical activity per day) have a lower risk of colon (but not rectal) cancer compared to those who do very little physical activity.
-It also found limited evidence that eating fish and foods containing vitamin C (such as oranges, strawberries, and spinach) can lower the risk of colorectal cancer, in spite of some claims otherwise.
+It also found limited evidence that eating fish and foods containing vitamin C (such as oranges, strawberries, and spinach) is associated with lower the risk of colorectal cancer.

-“All of this points to the power of a plant-based diet,” says Alice Bender, MS, RDN, AICR Director of Nutrition Programs.
-“Replacing some of your refined grains with whole grains and eating mostly plant foods, such as fruits, vegetables, and beans, will give you a diet packed with cancer-protective compounds and help you manage your weight, which is so important to lowering risk.”
+“All of this points to the power of a plant-based diet,” says Alice Bender, RDN, director of Nutrition Programs at AICR.”Replacing some of your refined grains with whole grains and eating mostly plant foods, such as fruits, vegetables, and beans, will give you a diet packed with cancer-protective compounds and help you manage your weight, which is so important to lowering risk.”